josegcpa/academ.ai/blog-post/blog-post.md

 ### 5. Making a pretty thing

-I am a fan of some minimal web development, so I coded a small frontend using the classic HTML/CSS/JS stack.
+I am a fan of minimal web development, so I coded a small frontend using the classic HTML/CSS/JS stack.
 I know the cool kids are all using React and Tailwind, but it would be an overkill for such a small project.
 Plus, if it becomes a necessity I can always switch to a more modern stack.

 ## Using a local retrieval system